-The Federal Arbitration Act
+Important Laws and Regulations The Federal Arbitration Act

 The Federal Arbitration Act (FAA), originally passed in 1925, states a broad national policy in favor of enforcing agreements to arbitrate and applies whenever a transaction involves "interstate commerce."
-Every transaction that somehow involves more than one state meets this low "interstate commerce" standard.
-It should cover most automobile sales and financing transactions if any person or item purchased comes from out of state (such as the financing source or provider of an aftermarket product).
+Every transaction that somehow involves more than one state is likely to meet this low "interstate commerce" standard.
+It may cover most automobile sales and financing transactions if any item purchased or the customer comes from out of state (such as the financing source or provider of an aftermarket product).
 Generally, the FAA preempts inconsistent state laws, such as a state law that prohibits arbitration of consumer claims.
 The U.S. Supreme Court has also held as a general proposition that the FAA does not allow class arbitrations absent an agreement between the parties in their arbitration clauses.
 The validity and preemptive effect of the FAA was affirmed in the Supreme Court's Concepcion decision.